How Consultants Can Successfully Work with Remote Clients

 That said, it can also be more difficult to establish a solid, trusting relationship with clients when you rarely see one another in person.
 Follow these four steps to steer clear of obstacles and keep your project on track.

-1. Establish a Trusting Relationship from the Start
+1. Establish a Trusting Relationship

 It’s essential to establish a trusting relationship with a new client from the start, especially if you are going to be working with them remotely.
 If you never meet face-to-face it can be hard to get to know one another, which can lead to miscommunication down the road.